Cleveland’s Annual Sensation

 The fishermen don’t complain, although a lot of other people do.
 There isn’t much you can do to control the annual onslaught of mayflies.
 Turning off your lights that attract them is probably the best way to minimize their accumulations.
 Mayflies are part of the insect Order, Ephemoptera, who’s name means “one day” in Greek.
 Do not bother spraying insecticide on them.
 They are going to die naturally in a few hours anyways.
 Besides, there are hundreds of thousands of them just beyond your property line.
 Mayflies are one of the most ancient creatures on Earth, they know how to survive.
 They have also mastered the art of annoying humans.

 After spending a year or two as naiads (what fly fishing bait mimics) in the water, they leave the water as adults.
 They are the only insect known to molt after they become winged adults.
 When an insect molts, it sheds its exoskeleton in order to grow.
 Young adults will gather on structures to molt, then they swarm.

 Swarming is done in late afternoon, early evening.
 Swarming is when they breed.
 After reproducing, their life cycle is just about over.
 Mayflies proceed to lay their eggs.
 Eggs are laid back in the water, within minutes or a few hours of breeding.
 After the eggs are laid, the adult stage of the female will end.

 Mayflies are sensitive to water quality.
-Mayflies are a great sign that our water pollution cleanups are a success.
-Mayflies basically disappeared since the mid 1950’s until the mid 1990’s from Lake Erie.
+As a result, they are a great sign that our water pollution cleanups are a success.
+Correspondingly, mayflies basically disappeared since the mid 1950’s until the mid 1990’s from Lake Erie.
 The water was too dirty.
 So seeing them is a good sign even though they are absolutely everywhere during the end of June!